MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/single-server-deployment.md

 ## Introduction

-Single-server deployments provide cost and space benefits while helping to modernize your infrastructure and bring Azure hybrid computing to locations that can tolerate the resiliency of a single server.
-Azure Local running on a single-server behaves similarly to Azure Local on a multi-node cluster: it brings native Azure Arc integration, the ability to add servers to scale out the cluster, and it includes the same [Azure benefits](../manage/azure-benefits.md).
+Single-server deployments provide cost and space benefits while helping to modernize your infrastructure and bring Azure hybrid computing to locations that can tolerate the resiliency of a single machine.
+Azure Local running on a single machine behaves similarly to Azure Local on a multi-node cluster: it brings native Azure Arc integration, the ability to add servers to scale out the system, and it includes the same [Azure benefits](../manage/azure-benefits.md).

 It also supports the same workloads, such as Azure Virtual Desktop (AVD) and AKS on Azure Local, and is supported and billed the same way.